 The group members meet every week for a joint lunch in the DPZ cafeteria (CaPri) to discuss experimental and theoretical aspects as well as to provide updates on the current project development.

-Unakafov AM (2017).
-Pulse rate estimation using imaging photoplethysmography: Generic framework and comparison of methods on a publicly available dataset. arXiv preprint arXiv:1710.08369.
+Unakafov AM (2018).
+Pulse rate estimation using imaging photoplethysmography: generic framework and comparison of methods on a publicly available dataset.
+Biomedical Physics & Engineering Express 4(4), 045001.

 Unakafov AM, Möller S, Kagan I, Gail A, Treue S, Wolf F (2018).
 Using imaging photoplethysmography for heart rate estimation in non-human primates. bioRxiv, doi:10.1101/252403

 Unakafov AM, Schultze T, Kagan I, Moeller S, Eule S, Wolf F (2018).
 Emergence and suppression of cooperation by action visibility in transparent games. bioRxiv, doi:10.1101/314500